The Ultimate Genital Herpes FAQ

-Research shows that in couples where one partner had genital herpes and condoms were used only during outbreaks, the other partner became infected within one year in up to 10% of couples.
+In a recent study of couples in which only one partner had genital herpes and condoms were used only during outbreaks, up to 10% of uninfected partners became infected within one year.

-The risk drops significantly with additional precautions like consistent condom use and antiviral medication use.
-One large study reported that only 1.9% of susceptible partners became infected with clinically symptomatic HSV-2 when given the antiviral valacyclovir as a precautionary treatment.
+The risk drops significantly with additional precautions, such as consistent condom use and antiviral medication.
+One large study reported that only 1.9% of susceptible partners became infected with clinically symptomatic HSV-2 when their infected partner took the antiviral drug valacyclovir as a precautionary treatment.

-Women who acquire herpes during pregnancy or experience reactivation of the virus during pregnancy also have the potential to transmit HSV-1 to their baby.
-Fortunately, this is relatively rare.
-Only about 30 out of every 100,000 births result in HSV transmission to the baby.
+Women who acquire herpes during pregnancy or experience reactivation of the virus during pregnancy also have the potential to transmit herpes to their baby.
+Fortunately, in utero transmission is relatively rare, and only about one in 3,200 births result in HSV transmission to the baby.
 However, accidental transmission can occur afterward as well.

 Your first herpes outbreak, known as the initial or primary infection, is usually the most severe.
-Some lucky people remain asymptomatic for a long period of time or forever, but it’s common to experience intense flu-like symptoms within seven to 14 days of becoming infected with the herpes virus.
+Some lucky people remain asymptomatic for a long period of time or forever, but it’s common to experience intense flu-like symptoms within seven to 14 days of infection.

 - Fever and chills